omarreis/BoatAttitude/README.md

 GPS reading is used to calculate the magnetic declination, so we can obtain the true heading from the mag heading.

-In this example we use the sensor readings to orient a 3D sailboat.
+In this example we use the sensor readings to orient a 3D sailboat scene.
 Also included: sea surface, cardinal points ( N,S,E and W) Sensor readings are used to rotate a camera pointing to the boat.

 ## rotation quaternion
 Firemonkey 3D uses TControl3D.RotationAngle vector to set object rotations.